Print This Bible Study

 FOREWORD

 Man was created for a specific purpose, revealed at the time of his creation.
-Immediately following the restoration of the ruined earth (Genesis 1:2b-25) — a ruin resulting from Satan’s previous aspirations to “be like the most High” (Isaiah 14:12-17; Ezekiel 28:14-19) — God created man to rule the restored domain, in the stead of Satan (vv.
-26-28).
-And man was not to rule this restored domain alone.
-The woman — made from a part of the man and given back to the man for “a helper,” in order that the man might be complete — was to rule alongside the man as consort queen, with the man ruling as king (v.
-26).
+Immediately following the restoration of the ruined earth (Genesis 1:2b-25) — a ruin resulting from Satan’s previous aspirations to “be like the Most High” (Isaiah 14:12-17; Ezekiel 28:14-19) — God not only announced the creation of man (an entirely new entity in the universe) but the reason for man’s creation as well:

 Understanding this principle will shed light upon numerous things seen in the opening three chapters of Genesis.
 Why did Adam, though not deceived, partake of the tree of the knowledge of good and evil following Eve partaking of this tree?
 The answer is the same as the reason why Christ, who knew no sin, was made “sin for us” when He found His bride in the same condition in which Adam found Eve (Genesis 3:6; 2 Corinthians 5:21; 1 Timothy 2:14).